sckieran/Metabarcoding_Pipeline_Waits/README.md

 * -t the path to the file containing a list of taxa
 * -g the path to the file containing the gene terms
 * -d the path to the output directory
+* -r the path to your r package library

 **Optional Arguments:**
 * -r (retmax) maximum number of search records to return.
 Default 10.
 Setting this value very high (>50) may cause problems with the rentrez search and will probably add off-target sequences (wrong gene more likely than wrong organism) to your database.
 I recommend getting an NCBI API key for large databases, see [the rentrez tutorial](https://cran.r-project.org/web/packages/rentrez/vignettes/rentrez_tutorial.html#rate-limiting-and-api-keys) for more info.
 * -c combine: choice of "comb" or "sep" (default).
 If "comb" is invoked, the fastas from all genes will be combined into a single database.
 This is not recommended.
 Sequences from different genes/loci must be processed separately (because they will almost certainly be different lengths)

-bash step_0_make_local_database.sh -n your_name -t /path/to/taxfile -g /path/to/genefile -d /path/to/outputdir -r 10 -c sep
+`bash step_0_make_local_database.sh -n your_name -t /path/to/taxfile -g /path/to/genefile -d /path/to/outputdir -r 10 -c sep -r ~/Rpackages`

 ## Output